Sports-related Head Injury

 - Vintage motor sports

-- Supervise younger children at all times and do not let them use sporting equipment or play sports unsuitable for their age.
+- Supervise younger children at all times and do not allow use of sporting equipment or play sports unsuitable for their age

-- Discard and replace sporting equipment or protective gear that is damaged.
+- Discard and replace damaged sporting equipment or protective gear